-Supply Voltage V{SS} -0.3V to V{SS} +6.0V
+Supply Voltage $V{SS}$ =0.3V to $V{SS}$ +6.0V

-Input Voltage V{SS} =0.3V to V{DD} +0.3V
+Input Voltage $V{SS}$ -0.3V to $V{DD}$ +0.3V

-Storage Temperature 50°C to 125°C
+Storage Temperature -50°C to 125°C

-Operating Temperature 40°C to 85°C
+Operating Temperature -40°C to 85°C

-I {OL} Total 80mA
+I OH Total -80mA

-I {OH} Total 80mA
+I OL Total 80mA

 Total Power Dissipation 500mW

 Note: These are stress ratings only.
-Stresses exceeding the range specified under "Absolute Maximum Ratings" may cause substantial damage to these devices.
-Functional operation of these devices at other conditions beyond those listed in the specification is not implied and prolonged exposure to extreme conditions may affect devices reliability.
+Stresses exceeding the range specified under "Absolute Maximum Ratings" may cause substantial damage to the device.
+Functional operation of the devices at other conditions beyond those listed in the specification is not implied and prolonged exposure to extreme conditions may affect device reliability.

-^{} The AVDD pin is internally bonded together with the VDD pin while the AVSS pin is internally bonded together with the VSS pin.
+\: The AVDD pin is internal bonded together with the VDD pin while the AVSS pin is internally bonded together with the VSS pin.